In probability theory, when is it appropriate to calculate the ex... | Study Prep in Pearson+

 1

-Understand that the expected value (or mean) of a random variable represents the long-run average outcome if the random process is repeated many times.
+Understand that the expected value (or expectation) of a random variable represents the long-run average outcome if the random process is repeated many times under the same conditions.

-Recognize that the expected value is not used to measure spread or variability; those are described by other measures like variance or standard deviation.
+Recognize that the expected value is not used to find the probability of a single specific outcome; probabilities of specific outcomes are calculated differently, often using the probability mass or density function.

-Note that the expected value is not about finding the maximum or minimum possible values of the random variable; it is a weighted average of all possible values.
+Note that the expected value does not directly give the maximum possible value of a random variable; it is a measure of central tendency, not an extreme value.

-Also, the expected value is different from calculating the probability of a single specific outcome, which is simply the chance that one particular event occurs.
+Understand that the expected value is different from the standard deviation, which measures the spread or variability of the data, not the average outcome.

 Therefore, it is appropriate to calculate the expected value when you want to determine the long-run average outcome of a random process after many repetitions.